Ben Brading 4 min read

 • Charities or voluntary organisations that transport waste.

-Higher tier waste carrier licence
+Upper tier waste carrier licence

-A higher tier waste carrier licence covers:
+An upper-tier waste carrier licence covers:

 • Contractors that transport waste from households, such as garden waste, house clearances, or construction waste.